EnisseNd/PersonalPortfolio/README.md

 # Personal Portfolio
-## This is my personal portfolio website, made during y/cs catalyst
+### This is my personal portfolio website, made during y/cs catalyst.

-## WIP
+## Info
+### It contains facts about me, and links to the projects I've done so far.